William Shakespeare

 'Cause love's never lost if perspective is earned

 Uncle Jerry connects the line 'love's never lost if perspective is earned' to Shakespeare's play Love's Labour's Lost, noting the double alliteration of L's and S's in the line.
-He identifies this as his favorite line in the song.
+He identifies this as his favourite line in the song.

 Podcast analysis